 - to evaluate specific dynamics of cultural heritage in situ, in a range of institutions

-- to contribute to the professional aims of a museum or heritage institution by undertaking an internship with such an institution
+- to contribute to the professional aims of a museum or heritage institution by undertaking a placement with such an institution

 - to understand how the institution and program to which they contribute fits into broader global developments in the heritage sector